Missão Centenário: Interviews

-During his stay at ISS, Marcos Pontes conducted some interviews by video-conference.

-On April 3, 2006, an interview was broadcast in honour of Santos Dumont, in which Marcos Pontes used a Panama hat like the inventor and a handkerchief with the acronym "SD".
+During his stay at the ISS, Pontes conducted some interviews by video-conference.
+On April 3, 2006, an interview was broadcast in honour of Alberto Santos-Dumont, in which Pontes used a Panama hat like the inventor and a handkerchief with the acronym "SD".

 Return

-The Soyuz TMA-7 brought in the night of April 8, 2006, Brasilia time, the Ten.
-Col. Marcos Pontes and two other astronauts from Expedition 12 (Russian Valery Tokarev and American William McArthur) who were already on the ISS.
-The landing point was in Kazakhstan.
+Pontes returned on Soyuz TMA-7, which landed during the night of April 8, 2006, Brasilia time, with two other astronauts from Expedition 12 (Russian Valery Tokarev and American William McArthur) who were already on the ISS.
+The landing point was 60–80 km from Arkalyk in Kazakhstan.
+Seventeen Russian Mil Mi-8 helicopters were used during the astronauts’ recovery.

-For the rescue, 17 Russian MI-8 helicopters were used, and the area of the landing was around the city Arclalic, within a radius of 60 to 80 km away from it.

 After the return, the three astronauts underwent a period of readaptation to gravity.

 Total duration of the mission

 Marcos Pontes performed 155 orbits and the total duration of his mission was 9 days, 21 hours and 17 minutes.

 Patch

 The patch of the Missão Centenário was produced jointly by Secom, MCT and AEB.